Yaromey/ssh-per-project/README.md

-# How to add multiple ssh-keys, automatically load them and push to your remote repo
+# How to manage multiple ssh-keys & automatically load them

 ## Problems you may have with SSH:
 - Conflicting SSH keys